 Credits: 4 ECTS

 Programme evaluations are an area of increasing importance in the field of international development cooperation.
-The course will introduce students to the major methodological choices and practical challenges typically faced by development practitioners when implementing these studies.
+This introductory course will familiarize students with the major tools, methodological choices, and practical challenges typically faced by development practitioners when implementing these evaluations.

 The course will be evaluated as follows: